 A study of the empirical research and theoretical literature on parent-child interaction and its relationship to family and child outcomes.
 A particular focus will be the critical review of popular parent education programs and the development of a theological base for effective interventions.
-Prerequisite: FAM 312.
+Prerequisite: ECE/FAM 261, FAM 312, or FAM 314.